andresgomezfrr/normalizer/docs/_posts/2017-02-14-filter-functions.md

 ### MultiValueFieldFilter

-The MultiValueFieldFilter is a filter that allow us filter if a concrete dimension contains some value from a list.
+The MultiValueFieldFilter is a filter that allows us to filter if a specific dimension contains some value from a list.

 ```json
 {